Motion Picture Association: Online file sharing

 On December 24, 2014, the Sony Pictures hack revealed that following a lawsuit in which the MPAA won a multimillion judgment against Hotfile, a file hosting website, the MPAA colluded with Hotfile to misrepresent the settlement so that the case would serve as a deterrent.
 The settlement was previously believed to be $80 million and was widely reported; however, Hotfile only paid the studios $4 million and agreed to have the $80 million figure recorded as the judgment and the website shut down.

 In a case resolved in 2015, the MPAA and others supported the United States International Trade Commission (ITC)'s decision to consider electronic transmissions to the U.S. as "articles" so that it could prevent the importation of digital files of counterfeit goods.
 While the case being considered by the ITC involved dental appliances, the ITC could have also used such authority to bar the importation of pirated movies and TV shows from rogue foreign websites that traffic in infringing content.
 The Federal Circuit Court of Appeals took up the matter, and ultimately ruled against the ITC.

 In 2016, the MPAA reported Putlocker as one of the "top 5 rogue cyberlocker services" to the Office of the United States Trade Representative as a major piracy threat; the website was then blocked in the United Kingdom.

 In 2019, the MPA released an overview of the piracy markets in contravention of the US Government.
 Added to the list were Chinese hosting service Baidu, and Russian gambling firm 1xBet.

+MPA Awards

+The annual MPA Awards are presented to influential individuals across creative, policy, and content protection communities who play a role in strengthening and safeguarding the film, television, and streaming industry.
+The awards were created in 2022 by the Motion Picture Association.

+The MPA presents different categories of awards each year: